-VI-3.
+VI-6.
 Protest Procedure

 - a.
+Posting.
+JWB shall publicly post a notice of intent to award on JWB's website within two full business days after a recommendation for award has been made. - b.
 Bid/Proposal Protests.
-Any actual or prospective bidder or proposer, who is allegedly aggrieved in connection with the board authorized issuance of a bid or proposal package or pending award of a contract, may protest the decision by following the procedure below. - b.
-Posting.
-JWB shall publicly post each award on JWB's website within three full business days after the JWB Board award decision has been made.
-All bidders or proposers will be sent an email with the notice of award to the email address provided in the bid or proposal. - c.
-Requirements to Protest. - 1.
-A formal written protest must be filed no later than 5:00 PM, on the fifth business day after the notice of award has been posted.
-The formal written protest shall identify the protesting party and the solicitation involved; include a clear statement of the grounds on which the protest is based; refer to the statutes, laws, ordinances, applicable section(s) of the solicitation or Board policy or other legal authorities which the protesting party deems applicable to such grounds; and specifically request the relief to which the protesting party deems itself entitled by application of such authorities to such grounds. - 2.
-A formal written protest is considered filed when the JWB Chief Executive Officer receives it.
+Any actual or prospective bidder or proposer, who is allegedly aggrieved in connection with the potential or pending award of a contract resulting from a formal solicitation may file a protest with the Chief Financial Officer in accordance with the requirements below.

+A formal written protest must be filed after the protesting party knew or should have known of the basis for the protest and no later than 5:00 PM, on the fifth business day after the notice of intent to award has been posted.
+The formal written protest shall:

+- i.
+Identify the protesting party. - ii.
+The solicitation involved. - iii.
+Include a clear statement of the grounds on which the protest is based. - iv.
+Refer to the statutes, laws, applicable section(s) of the solicitation or Board policy or other legal authorities which the protesting party deems applicable to such grounds. - v.
+Specifically request the relief to which the protesting party deems itself entitled by application of such authorities to such grounds. - vi.
+The protest shall not include challenges to the solicitation requirements, chosen procurement method, the evaluation criteria, the relative weight of the evaluation criteria, composition of the evaluation committee, or the formula specified for assigning points to the evaluation criteria in its protest. - c.
+A formal written protest is considered filed when the JWB Chief Financial Officer receives it.
 Accordingly, a protest is not timely filed unless it is received within the time specified above.
 Failure to file a formal written protest within the time period specified shall constitute a waiver of the right to protest and result in relinquishment of all rights to protest by the actual or prospective applicant.